MicBrain/Git-Sample/README.md

 ### Introduction

    Distributed Version Control allows programmers to work a given project without requiring them to share a common network.
 The software revisions are stored in a distributed revision control system.
+For instance, git (/ɡɪt/[5]) is a distributed revision control system with an emphasis on speed,[6] data integrity

 Beargit is an implementation of a distributed revision control system for managing source code and other files.